WMG: Darker Than Black

 - Jossed.
 His ability is to create copies of things (although he did apparently manage to copy himself to make Suou...).
 Hei was hunting him down on orders, and Yin is still alive.

-, he doesn't act like someone who realizes that pretty much everything female and breathing falls in love with him given five minutes of conversation.
+Hei originally wanted to be a chef when he grew upBecause he loves food a bit too much and even if he did learn to cook just because of hunger, he's WAAAAAAAAY too good.
+And besides, if Bai can have a childhood dream, why not Hei? stoicism, he doesn't act like someone who realizes that pretty much everything female and breathing falls in love with him given five minutes of conversation.
 Maybe Amber left him cynical, or maybe it's been happening for so much of his life that he doesn't realize those reactions aren't normal.
-Plus, it would be funny
+Plus, it would be funny.

 - Or maybe he is uninterested in them.